logicmoo/logicmoo_workspace/README.md

-# Ignore the reset of this
+# Ignore the rest of this
 (This exists for historical reasons)

 Douglas' pastebin